khrisnakamarga/docker-ros-dev/README.md

    workspace on my Docker container.
 4. Once the Docker container is launched and attached, you can simply `catkin_make` and test your code on the Docker container.
-5. The Docker container you are attached to is running tmux!
+5. The Docker container you are attached to is running `tmux`!

+# Disclaimer!!!

+For those of you using a non-Linux machine (shame on you!), please pay attention to `ros-workspace-launch.sh` and change the directory structure of the mounted package!

+Currently, I model this launch script based on a Linux filesystem assuming that you place your code under `~/` directory.
+But if you're running OSX or Windows, the directory to your package might be located differently.